bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Week 2: Asymptotic Notation and Summations

 _September 4-8_

-Joke: An infinite number of computer scientists walk into a bar.
-The first one orders a beer.
-The second one, half a beer.
-The third one, a quarter.
-The barman pours two beers.
-The computer scientists complain: Is that all you're giving us?
-The barman says: "Come on guys, you should know your limits! "

-Asymptotic analysis is expressed with O(), Ω() and Θ() notation.
-We give  formal definitions and discuss their differences and why big-oh is not sufficient.
-We introduce the two summations that come up in analysis: arithmetic and geometric.

 __Objectives:__
 * Understand the relevance of analysis in practice, as well as its assumptions and limitations